Evan Hill: Later life

 Following his 1984 retirement, Hill returned to Newport.
 He stayed active in the community, serving on the public library's board of trustees, the school board, the budget advisory committee, and the planning board.
 He taught writing to local middle-schoolers in after-school programs and to adults in evening classes.
 He enjoyed building furniture as a hobby.

 Hill continued writing for local papers and the Boston Globe and compiled a historical chronology of Newport.
 He was a member of the Society for the Protection of New Hampshire Forests.

 Hill died from congestive heart failure at the Woodcrest Village assisted living facility in New London, New Hampshire, on April 10, 2010.
 He was interred at the North Newport Cemetery.

 Personal life

 Hill met his future wife, Priscilla Fiske (1918–2001), of Natick, Massachusetts, at an Alaska dance.
 She was a US Coast Guard photographer.
 The couple married on September 21, 1946.

-Priscilla Hill died in Tolland, Connecticut, in 2001.
-Evan Hill was survived by his daughter, Lucinda Hill Hogarty, son Peter Hill, and four grandchildren.
+Priscilla Hill died in New London, NH in 2001.
+Evan Hill was survived by his daughter, Lucinda Hill Hogarty, son Peter Hill, and three grandchildren.